rebeater2/RGIOE/readme.md

 4. [Qt](https://www.qt.io/)

 # Usage
-Both the execuable console program and UI program is able to load the configure file in format of YAML.
+Both the executable console program and UI program is able to load the configure file in format of YAML.
 Some demo configure file are provided in directory `yaml` .
 In terminal, you can use the following command:

 ```Plain Text
 dataFusion <configure.yml>